FY 2015

 kodai_2

-In the "Practical Case Studies (High School)," we asked Sagano Prefectural High School and Horikawa Municipal High School, which are advanced AL schools in Kyoto, to make joint presentations.
-On the day of the event, rather than simply presenting their results, they alternately presented on the same theme, interweaving questions to each other in between, and introduced their presentation methods, focusing on their trial and error so far, what they discovered in the process, and the obstacles they overcame.
+In the “Practical Case Study (High School)” section, Sagano Prefectural High School and Horikawa Municipal High School, which are advanced AL schools in Kyoto, jointly gave presentations.
+On the day of the event, they did not just present their results, but also took turns presenting on the same theme, interweaving questions to each other in between, and devised a way to make presentations, focusing on the trial and error so far, what they discovered in the process, and the barriers they overcame.

 kodai_1